prisma/prisma1/ROADMAP.md

 ## Upcoming

-While the following features are currently not listed in the `Q1/Q2 2019`-section, they might still get added to it:
+While the following features are currently not listed in the `Q1/Q2 2019`-section, they may still get added to it:

 - Datamodel v2
 - Prisma SDK